ayotundeakinsola/second-milestone-project/README.md

 The IMDB dashboard is a data set of 1,000 most popular movies on IMDB in the time period between the years 2006 - 2016.
 The data set contains blockbuster movies such as The Guardians of galaxy Vol.1, La La Land, Fantastic Beasts and Where to Find Them, 	Deadpool and so much more!

-The data fields included in this data set are: Title, Genre, Description, Director, Actors, Year, Runtime, Rating, Votes, Revenue, Metascrore
+The data fields included in this data set are: Title, Genre, Description, Director, Actors, Year, Runtime, Rating, Votes, Revenue, Metascrore.

 # UX

-##### The dashboard is for:
+##### The IMDB dashboard is for:

 * Movie fans
 * Film critics